comballar/comballar.github.io/_journals/2020-09-16-body-as-space.md

 ---
 <br><br>
 <ol>
   <li>In most Austronesian shamanistic traditions, the body is believed to be inhabited by numerous souls: a main one (<i>body soul</i>), which is responsible for body functions; and another one that is free to roam around (<i>free soul</i> or <i>wandering soul</i>).
-Growing up, I've often encountered stories describing the soul as an essence that leaves the body in death.
+Growing up, I often encountered stories describing the soul as an essence that leaves the body in death.
 Both of these beliefs posit the body as a shell that is occupied—then later on abandoned—and must be attended to just like our living spaces.</li><br>
   <li>Rachel Cusk on the parallel between the body and the spaces we nest in, from her essay “Making Home”: “Like the body itself, a home is something both looked at and lived in, a duality that in neither case I have managed to reconcile.
 I retain the belief that other people’s homes are real where mine is a fabrication, just as I imagine others to live inner lives less flawed than my own.”</li><br>
   <li>When Franz Kafka said, “I am a cage, in search of a bird.”
 Like a hollow body, in search of a soul.</li><br>
   <p align="center">